 The construction of school infrastructure is expected to have positive economic and social impacts including improved service delivery; increased employment opportunities during the construction or rehabilitation of infrastructure; development of the private sector; and increased accountability downwards as well as upwards in the public sector.
 It has to be acknowledged that the construction might have negative environmental and social impacts.
 However, the construction location and design should be chosen to minimize these potential negative impacts, and to fully mitigate any potential for land disputes.
 These guidelines have built-in measures to mitigate these risks.

-6.1 Budgeting Requirements for the Development Grant
+7.1 Planning and Budgeting for Education Development Expenditures